SCALING THE HEIGHTS

 - Kevin Illsley – GP, GP Educator & CCG Medical Advisor (West Midlands)

-- Katherine King – GP, GP Trainer, Area Director (West Midlands)
+- Katharine King – GP, GP Director (West Midlands)

 - Iain Lamb – GP Educator (Scotland)

 - Ramesh Mehay – GP, GP Trainer, Former TPD (Yorkshire & the Humber)

 - Sabeena Jameel – GP, GP Trainer, GP Appraiser, Area Director (West Midlands)

 - Fi Kameen – GP, GP Educator, Area Director, RCGP Examiner (West Midlands)

 - Jonas Miller – retired GP, Medical Educator, Hospice Advisor